wendylu/TestLex/README.md

 ![Image](https://github.com/wendylu/images/raw/081fd9db6627ac4c3babaf35e469d787a8080cde/Screen%20Shot%202017-12-09%20at%2011.31.11%20PM.png)

-5. Next, we’ll connect our iOS app with our Lex Bot.
+5. Next, we’ll connect our iOS app to our Lex Bot.
 AWS authentication can be a bit complex if you haven’t done it before.
-First, In the Amazon Cognito Console, select “Manage Federated Identities”
+First, In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select “Manage Federated Identities”

 6. Choose “Create a new identity pool”.
 Enter in the desired name for your identity pool, i.e. “TestLex”.

 For testing, check “Enable access to unauthenticated identities”.
 This allows your app to assume the unauthenticated role associated with this identity pool.
 You can come back later and add a Authentication Provider if you only want to allow users to use Lex when logged in.
 This is most likely the best practice, but for testing, we’ll just use an unauthenticated role.

-7. In the next step, Cognito will setup two roles in Identity and Access Management (IAM).
+7. In the next step, Cognito will setup two roles in [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home).
 Here they are named “Cognito_TestLexAuth_Role” and “Cognito_TestLexUnauth_Role”.

 ![Image](https://github.com/wendylu/images/raw/master/Screen%20Shot%202017-12-10%20at%2012.02.11%20AM.png)